Working with an ESTA: allowed or not?

 - An installation, control or repair service is taking place

-- Advising services are taking place at an American client
+- Advisory services are taking place with an American client

 Work that is not permitted